 “BUT!”
-I said, (there’s always a but) “if you practice treating yourself well, then in your first minutes you’ll remember that you met a goal.
+I said, (there’s always a but) “if you practice treating yourself well then, in your First Minute, you’ll remember that you met a goal.
 You’ll remember that you ate food that nourished you, and that you moved and played with the body you’re so lucky to have.

 “Those positive memories will come with good feelings – with deep, meaningful pleasure.
 A sense of peace.
 Accomplishment.
 Rightness.

 “Practice living with intention and treating yourself well.
-Bother to care for and about yourself and your body, and your first minutes will feel like new beginnings.
-Ignore your body’s needs, neglect yourself, or continue to justify not treating yourself well, and your first minutes will be torture.
+Bother to care for and about yourself and your body, and your First Minute will feel like a new beginning.
+Ignore your body’s needs, neglect yourself, or continue to justify not treating yourself well, and your First Minute will be torture.

-“And here’s the thing – your first minutes are unavoidable.
-Even if you graduate and get rich, you can’t ever outsource your first minute.
+“And here’s the thing – your First Minute is unavoidable.
+Even if you graduate and get rich, you can’t ever outsource your First Minute.
 You can’t hire someone to deal with it for you.

 “Yes, you’re gonna die.
 We’re all gonna die.
-But until the hammer drops, you alone have to experience the first minute of every single day of your life.
+But until the hammer drops, you alone have to experience the First Minute of every single day of your life.
 We’re talking tens of thousands of times.
 Practicing wellness every day, or not, is what really makes life feel meaningful.
 Or not.
 Dying only happens once.
-Time-wise, relative to the those thousands of first minutes, dying is small potatoes.
+Time-wise, relative to those thousands of First Minutes, dying is small potatoes.

 I looked over at the professor who’d invited me to do the talk.
 She was smiling so hard I thought her face might break.